A directory of key contacts is displayed below for your convenience.

 Katherine Milanes received her B.A. from the State University of New York at Cortland, where she majored in Criminology with a minor in Political Science.
 During her time at Cortland, she worked at the Cortland Institute for Civic Engagement and interned at the Cortland Public Defender’s Office.
 She also served as Historian of the Student Activities Board, receiving an Outstanding Leadership Award, and actively participated in many on-campus organizations.
 Before CAL, Katherine worked as a legal assistant at Greco Neyland P.C. and the Law Offices of Julie Rendelman.

 Gabby Miranda received their B.A from Vassar College, where they majored in Urban Studies with concentrations in English and Art History.
 Gabby also double-minored in Hispanic Studies and Creative Writing.
 While at Vassar, they worked as a docent at the Frances Lehman Loeb Art Center, led an improv comedy group for students of color, and served as the poetry editor of the Vassar Review.
 Gabby additionally worked in the Campus Life and Diversity Office, was an active member of the Multiracial Biracial Students Alliance, and served as a research assistant in the Political Science department.
-Before CAL, Gabby worked as the assistant to the Director of Government and Community Affairs at El Museo del Barrio.

 Alexandra (Lexie) Mitter graduated cum laude from NYU School of Law, where she was the Symposium Editor of the Annual Survey of American Law.
 While in law school, she helped formerly incarcerated individuals obtain employment licensure through administrative hearings before the Secretary of State.